RMPL: Relation-aware Multi-task Progressive Learning with Stage-wise Training for Multimedia Event Extraction: Experimentation

 In addition to the component-wise analysis, we further examine the impact of different supervision mixing proportions during the Warm-up stage.
 Specifically, the sampling ratios of training instances from ACE, SWiG, and MNRE, corresponding to textual, visual, and relational supervision, are varied while keeping all other training settings fixed.
 We consider three mixing strategies: a balanced setting (1:1:1), a relation-dominant setting (1:1:2), and a setting with increased unimodal event supervision (1:1:0.5).
 Figure~\ref{fig:training_curve} illustrates the resulting performance trends under text-only, image-only, and multimedia evaluation settings.

 We observe that the balanced 1:1:1 setting consistently yields the best performance across different evaluation settings and tasks.
 We attribute this to the fact that such a ratio allows the model to learn strong unimodal event extraction capabilities from textual and visual data, while leveraging multimedia relation extraction to regulate and align representations across modalities.
 Under this balanced supervision, the model captures modality-specific event semantics and mitigates modality bias through cross-modal relational signals during the Warm-up stage, resulting in more coherent event-centric representations.
 In contrast, in the 1:1:0.5 setting, the reduced contribution of relational supervision weakens cross-modal interaction modeling, causing unimodal event recognition to dominate and limiting effective modality alignment, which affects fine-grained argument role extraction.
 Conversely, in the 1:1:2 setting, excessive relational supervision biases the model toward abstract inter-entity patterns and diminishes sensitivity to modality-specific event grounding, resulting in degraded performance, especially in visual and multimedia scenarios.
-These results indicate that balanced integration of unimodal event extraction and multimedia relation extraction is essential for effective initialization of RMPL.
+These results suggest that balanced supervision is important for effective initialization of RMPL.